PennyLaneAI/pennylane/doc/concepts/introduction.rst

 :html:`<br>`

-The main principle underlying PennyLane is to make the interface between the quantum and classical worlds seamless.
-A quantum computing device should not be viewed as a competitor to a classical computer, but rather as an *accelerator*.
-Integrating both types of information processing gives rise to **hybrid computation**.

 In PennyLane both classical and quantum computers are used in the same basic way: as computational devices which we program to evaluate mathematical functions.
 We call such functions *nodes*, since they feed information into each other like nodes in a directed graph. **Quantum nodes** are abstract representations of quantum circuits which input and output classical information.

 Each quantum node executes a **variational circuit** — a parametrized quantum computation — on a quantum device.

 In optimization and machine learning, models learn by computing gradients of trainable variables.
 A central feature of PennyLane is the ability to compute the gradients of quantum nodes, or **quantum gradients**.
 This enables the end-to-end differentiation of hybrid computations.

 These four concepts — **hybrid computation**, **quantum nodes**, **variational circuits** — and **quantum gradients**, are central to PennyLane.